ESCAPE

-In 1979, BEWARE was offered a donation of a house and received a grant which allowed them to open the county’s first domestic violence shelter.
+In 1979, BEWARE was gifted a donation of a house and received a grant which allowed them to open Washington County’s first domestic violence shelter.
 To reflect the new focus and services being offered in 1980, the organization changed its name to SHELTER/A Resource for Battered Women.
-In 1982, a 24-hour crisis line was added and their name was changed to SHELTER/Domestic Violence Resource Center.
+In 1982, a 24-hour crisis line was added as a service, and the organization’s name was changed to SHELTER/Domestic Violence Resource Center.
 In 1986, with the help of the Department of Justice’s Community Oriented Policing Services grant a counseling and support group program called The Family Violence Intervention Program was established.

 The 1990s brought an expansion of services and provided a bigger shelter.
 In October 2000, to honor Monika Voits who had been murdered by her husband in 1999, the shelter was named Monika’s House.
-The Community Advocacy Restraining Order Program was developed and began operating at the Washington County Courthouse in conjunction with Washington County Center for Victims’ Services
+The Community Advocacy Restraining Order Program was developed and began operating at the Washington County Courthouse in conjunction with Washington County Center for Victims’ Services.
+In 2001, the agency underwent its final name change to Domestic Violence Resource Center which encompasses all the services and programs that are now offered.

 501(c)(3) Filings: